tjddus9597/Proxy-Anchor-CVPR2020/README.md

 ## Training Embedding Network

-Note that a sufficiently large batch size and good parameters resulted in better overall performance than the performance described in the paper.
+Note that a sufficiently large batch size and good parameters resulted in better overall performance than that described in the paper.
 You can download the trained model through the hyperlink in the table.

 ### CUB-200-2011